mdwelsh/mdwelsh.github.io/index.md

 ---
 layout: page
 ---
-I am a technical lead manager at Google, where I work in the areas of mobile computing, distributed systems, and networking.
+I am a computer scientist and engineering manager at Google, where I work in the areas of mobile computing, distributed systems, and networking.
 I lead the Chrome Cloud team, which spans multiple subteams:
 [Chrome Sync](https://support.google.com/chrome/answer/165139?hl=en)
 (synchronizing bookmarks, settings, tab history across a user's devices);